F0otsh0T/vault-auth-oidc-provider-azure/README.md

 - Go to ./terraform directory, execute `terraform init` and `terraform apply`
 - Place your user into the appropriate Azure AD / Entra Group(s) to apply the correct Group Policies.
 - Log in to Vault UI via `OIDC` Authentication and set the `More Options` => `Mount Path` to your TF Variable value for `var.vault_auth_mount_path` (default: `oidc-azure`)
+- Verify ability to read secrets at `secret/app1` or `secret/app2` KVv2 Secrets paths.
+- Log out
+- Repeat with other Azure AD / Entra Group(s)
+- Log back in
 ---
 ## FILES
 Repo Layout